MailTape/MailTape-v1/_posts/2016-12-18-The-Holydrug-Couple.md

 musiColor: musiColor239.JPG
 description: >-
   This morning, we will explore a variety of psychedelic territories with our guests The Holydrug Couple.
-Comsic, oneiric and tastily psychedelic their music bring us in an parallel dimension where dreams and reality are one.
+Comsic, oneiric and tastily psychedelic, their music bring us in an parallel dimension where dreams and reality are one.
   Perfect destination for a sunday morning, isn’t it ?
 writer: Dimitri